Atom Interferometer Tests of Dark Matter: Derivation of the Hidden Photon Process through Kinematic Mixing

 In the atom interferometers that we consider in this paper, there are no external B-fields.
 Thus, we consider a scattering process mediated by a dark photon with mass $m_{A'}$ converted to a SM photon with momentum $\mathbf{k}_1$ and energy $\omega_1$.
 Following Ref.~\cite{Knapen2017b}, where the electric field of the photon is quantized while the non-relativistic hidden photon field is sourced by a Coulomb potential, the polarization-averaged squared matrix element of:

 where $\mathbf{q}$ is the momentum transfer, $|\Phi_0\rangle$ is the ground state, and $n_{-\mathbf{k}_2}$ is the Fourier transform of the number density operator $n(\mathbf{r})$:

-and the resulting static structure factor $S(\mathbf{k}_2) \equiv \sum_{i,j = 1,\cdots, N_A } \langle e^{-i \Delta \mathbf{y}_{i,j} \cdot \mathbf{k}_2}\rangle$ has the same functional dependence as the one derived for the nuclear recoil case in Eqn.~\ref{eq:S}, which reflects that this process receives the same coherent scattering enhancement as the nuclear recoil case.
+and the resulting static structure factor $S(\mathbf{k}_2) \equiv \sum_{i,j = 1,\cdots, N_A } \langle e^{-i \Delta \mathbf{y}_{i,j} \cdot \mathbf{k}_2}\rangle$ has the same functional dependence as the one derived for the nuclear recoil case in Eqn.~\ref{eq:S} for contrast loss within matter interferometers and phase-shifts for both matter and diffuse atom cloud interferometers, which reflects that this process receives the same coherent scattering enhancement as the nuclear recoil case.
 Notice that in the last line of the derivation we have rearranged according to the reference cross section and mediator form factor, defined in Eqns.~\ref{eqn:ref_cross_photon_pol} and~\ref{eqn:mediator_photon_pol}.
 Factoring out the model-dependent dimensionless coupling $\alpha n_0$, the model-independent structure function (convoluted with the kinematic function) for this process is:

 Notice that due to the target's non-trivial polarization response, this form factor does not have a closed form.
 Thus, we numerically evaluate the decoherence effect, as stated in the main text.